 Quarterly reports will continue to be developed for the remainder of the program period.
 Metrics will be updated to include the most recently available eMedicaid and MMIS2 claims data.
-The impact of the Health Home Program on cost and utilization of services in select states will be evaluated in a final report to Congress in 2017.
+An evaluation describing the effect of participating in the Maryland Health Home program will be prepared in 2016.
+The impact of the national Health Home Program on cost and utilization of services in select states will be evaluated in a final report to Congress in 2017.

-University of Maryland, Baltimore County Sondheim Hall, 3rd Floor 1000 Hilltop Circle Baltimore, MD 21250 410-455-6854 www.hilltopinstitute.org
+University of Maryland, Baltimore County

+Sondheim Hall, 3rd Floor

+1000 Hilltop Circle

+Baltimore, MD 21250

+410-455-6854

+www.hilltopinstitute.org